An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical properties of quantum trajectories: ergodicity and purification

-In Ref.~\cite{schmolke2024measurement}, the authors considered concrete models showing such breakdown of the ergodicity.
+In Ref.~\cite{schmolke2024measurement}, the authors considered concrete models showing such breakdown of ergodicity.
 For example, they considered a one-dimensional XY model with a magnetic field and on-site dephasing.
-For certain system sizes, the DFSs appear, in which a local spin coherently synchronizes (or anti-synchronizes) with other local spins~\cite{schmolke2022noise}.
-If we start from some initial state with $0<|c(0)|^2<1$, one actually finds that some trajectories (anti-)synchronize because they fall into the DFS, while there also exist trajectories that exhibit only noisy dynamics.
-This also demonstrates the breakdown of the ergodicity in this system.
-While this example focuses on the relation between the ergodicity breaking and the DFS, a more general mathematical discussion for the probability and time for a quantum trajectory to converge into one of the subspaces has recently been discussed~\cite{benoist2024exponentially}.
+For certain system sizes, DFSs appear, in which a local spin coherently synchronizes (or anti-synchronizes) with other local spins~\cite{schmolke2022noise}.
+If we start from an initial state with $0<|c(0)|^2<1$, one actually finds that some trajectories (anti-)synchronize because they fall into the DFS, while there also exist trajectories that exhibit only noisy dynamics.
+This also demonstrates the breakdown of ergodicity in this system.
+Here, we note that the DFS is one example of subspaces that arise if the averaged CPTP dynamics admits several stationary states: a space spanned by eigenmodes of one stationary state corresponding to nonzero eigenvalues becomes a subspace from which states cannot escape under the dynamics \cite{baumgartner2012structures}.
+While the above example focuses on the relation between the ergodicity breaking and the DFS, more general discussions about the behaviors of quantum trajectories have been given in the case where there are various such subspaces, not restricted to the DFS.
+For instance, the probability and time for a quantum trajectory to converge to one of the subspaces have been discussed in Ref.~\cite{benoist2024exponentially}.
+The asymptotic behaviors of quantum trajectories, e.g., complete and incomplete localizations in the subspaces, have also been thoroughly explored in Ref.~\cite{schmolke2025asymptotic}.